ecbenezra/kubecon-eu-2023-conftest/README.md

 ## Thanks

-Special thanks to g Link, Serhiy Martynenko, Luke Phillips, Max Knee, The New York Times Continuous Delivery Platform Team, and the members of The New York Times Delivery Engineering Mission.
+Special thanks to Mike Hume, g Link, Serhiy Martynenko, Luke Phillips, Max Knee, The New York Times Continuous Delivery Platform Team, and the members of The New York Times Delivery Engineering Mission.